oracle/terraform-provider-oci/website/docs/d/tenantmanagercontrolplane_links.html.markdown

 The following attributes are exported:

 * `child_tenancy_id` - OCID of the child tenancy.
+* `feature` - The feature associated with this link.
+Default value is CORE.
 * `id` - OCID of the link.
 * `parent_tenancy_id` - OCID of the parent tenancy.
 * `state` - Lifecycle state of the link.